readthedocs-examples/awesome-read-the-docs/README.md

 <!-- description -->

 Read the Docs is a fully open-source platform that builds and publishes documentation.
 Read more on [readthedocs.org](https://readthedocs.org/) and [readthedocs.com](https://readthedocs.com/) (Read the Docs for Business).

 ## Foreword

 Many new and exciting documentation projects have emerged in *science and academia*, taking the world of documentation beyond just software projects.
 To capture the latest development and trends, we are compiling a list of inspirational uses of documentation technology, especially outside of the traditional field of software documentation.

-In addition to showing awesome and real-life Read the Docs projects, a number of [Example Projects](#example-projects) are being built to learn and get started.
+In addition to showing awesome and real-life Read the Docs projects, a number of [Example Projects](#example-projects) are being built to help people learn and get started.

 We hope that this will inspire people writing documentation, developing new documentation projects or updating existing ones.
 All projects mentioned here are **open source**, meaning that you can find their source code and understand how it's done.

 The list is a work in progress, please feel invited to [contribute](#contributing)!